 Welcome to Junior 1’s class page

-Please write a comment in the diary each time you listen to your child read or see your child reading.
-This can help to encourage them and provide some feedback which can help to progress their reading ability.
+Please write a comment in the diary each time you listen to your child read or see your child reading so that I can monitor and tick off tasks as they are completed and celebrate your child's progress.

 As juniors the children are expected to take responsibility for changing their own reading books and bringing their diaries into school to be checked.
 Children also receive a raffle ticket for each time they read.